Murray leads charge as Nuggets beat Timberwolves 133-107

 Timberwolves: PG Tyus Jones had 16 points.

-Nuggets: G Torrey Craig hurt his left arm while blocking a shot with 14 seconds remaining. ...
-The starters for the Nuggets were a combined plus-78.
-This after going minus-95 against the Warriors.
+Nuggets: G Isaiah Thomas didn't get into the game. ...
+G Torrey Craig hurt his left arm while blocking a shot with 14 seconds remaining.

 USING THE HEARTBREAK